Rasecode/ML_project/README.md

 # MLops_project
-### In this project we will develop an API that will provide us the probabilty of suffering a heart disease based on a stadistical model.
+### In this project we will develop an API that will provide us the probability of suffering a heart disease based on a machine learning model.
-### To start, https://www.kaggle.com/kaanboke/beginner-friendly-catboost-with-optuna, will be the resource for our machine learning model, specifically we will use the LightGBM section with his Encoder.
+### To start, https://www.kaggle.com/kaanboke/beginner-friendly-catboost-with-optuna, will be the resource for our machine learning model, specifically we will use the LightGBM section with its Encoder.
 ### The Repo has the next structure:
 ```
 MLops_project